 If you start investing in stocks, you might have some stocks or ETFs that pay you a dividend.
-In this article I want to discuss how these payments work at my favourite investment platform.
-So let’s talk about DeGiro dividend payments!
+In this article I want to discuss how these payments work at my favorite investment platform.
+So let’s talk about DEGIRO dividend payments!

 What Is Dividend Again?

 Companies make money.
 And companies that don’t make money, go out of business.
 So you could say that on average if you were to invest in the entire stock market, your investments should make some money.